Bullet Journal Layout – How I Bullet Journal Using an Arc Notebook

 I really didn't want to spend more money, to get another notebook full of basically blank pages.
 Not that there's anything wrong with that!
 It's just, you know, it was right before Christmas and I figured my money should probably go toward my children and family, and not my planner addiction.

 So I decided to improvise.
 And I am soooo glad I did.

 Since I already had the Arc Notebook (in three different sizes), I decided to figure out how to make it work.
 The result is better than I could have ever imagined.
 I started by researching printer paper.
 In doing so, I discovered the HP 32-lb Premium Choice laser printer paper.
 This has the right thickness to stop all bleeding and most ghosting.

-I created and printed off a few sheets in dotted, graphed, and lined to test out (for printable dotted and graph paper, see my shop listings for full page here and half page here).
+I created and printed off a few sheets in dotted, graphed, and lined to test out (if you are interested in printable dot grid or graph paper, check out my printables shop).
 Since using this notebook regularly, I've discovered that I use the dotted much more than anything else, so I've gone back and printed a bunch more of the dotted.

 In addition, I decided to leave a few totally blank pages in there, just in case I want to doodle or mind-map or something.
 I really wanted to have some beautiful drawings and mandalas and other creative things as well, like those of Boho Berry and others, but I am really not an artist.
 So I decided to print off a couple of coloring pages to add, so when creativity hits me, I have somewhere to direct it.

 I still use the tabs in my notebook, because even though this is a "catch all" style of planning, I still like to have a little structure to it.
 That is what is so great about using the Arc system.
 I can add and remove pages, or move them to different sections.
 I also can take the page out to write on it, and then pop it back in when I'm done.